Environmental Footprints and IO Analysis (PHYS5033)

 UNIT OF STUDY

-This unit of study will provide an introduction to economic input-output theory and input-output analysis, with a focus on environmental applications such as carbon footprints and life-cycle analysis.
+This unit of study will provide students with both the theoretical understanding and the practical skills needed to carry out their own environmental footprint and impact analyses.
+This unit uses state of the art economic input-output theory and input-output analysis, and focuses on contemporary environmental applications such as carbon footprints and life-cycle assessment.
 The unit first explores national and global economic and environmental accounting systems and their relationships to organisational accounting.
-Second, it will present variants of the basic accounts, such as global multi-regional input-output systems and social accounting systems.
-Third, it will introduce the basic input-output calculus conceived by Nobel Prize Laureate Wassily Leontief, and provide concrete examples for how to apply this calculus to data published by statistical offices.
-The unit will then show how to integrate economic and environmental accounts, and generate boundary-free environmental footprint assessments.
+Second, it will present cutting-edge techniques enabling the global analysis of environmental impacts of international trade.
+Third, it offers hands-on instruction to master the basic input-output calculus conceived by Nobel Prize Laureate Wassily Leontief, and provide a step-by-step recipe for how to undertake boundary-free environmental footprinting by integrating economic and environmental accounts, and by applying Leontief's calculus to data published by statistical offices.
 Students will walk away from this unit equipped with all skills needed to calculate footprints, and prepare sustainability reports for any organisation, city, region, or nation, using organisational data, economic input-output tables and environmental accounts.
+Students will also benefit from also enrolling in PHYS5034 for a sound understanding of the role of input-output analysis within the field of Life-Cycle Assessment.

 Further unit of study information